influence-services/kurakura/README.md

 - 😁 ION - Accepting only valid commands, all others are inferred as scripts if they end with the .py extension
 - 😁 Error Handling - Safe
 - 😭 Self Initialization - Unsafe, has the potential to overwrite existing files. **Will remain this way**
+- 😁 GUI - Safe - All features are fine.

 ## Stability Status
 **Relatively Stable** - Most features have been tested and should normally work well under test circumstances.
 However, sometimes code may break.
 Please make sure to keep a backup of your existing C++ code in case the code is modified in an unwanted manner by the transpiler.
 **Current feature status**
+- 😭 GUI
+    - 😉 Project features
+    - 😐 Plugins **Not implemented**
 - 😁 Imports
     - 😉 Namespace imports (via ```from namespaces.namespace import subnamespace```)
     - 😉 Header imports (via ```import local_header```)